 Two general methods are available to prevent your lakeshore from eroding: hard armoring and soft armoring.
 The most common hard-armor technique is riprap, which consists of placing large rocks in the water and up the slope of the eroding shoreline.
 Riprap is commonly used to control erosion along streambanks and lakeshores where vegetation is not sufficient to prevent erosion caused by high water or wave action.
 It is expensive to install and is often installed incorrectly.
 If installed properly, however, riprap normally provides good protection from the impact of waves and ice.
 Some believe that riprap is overused and unsightly and that Minnesota lakes have lost much of their natural shoreline to riprap.

 In contrast to hard-armor techniques, soft-armor methods use organic and inorganic materials combined with plants to create a living barrier of protection.
 Bioengineering, a soft-armor method, provides erosion control through the use of live vegetation.
 Bioengineering can be used in addition to or in place of hard armor such as rock riprap.
 It creates a more natural, environmentally friendly shoreline that includes additional benefits to erosion control, such as habitat enhancement.
-An excellent source of information on these methods is the DNR publication "Lakescaping For Wildlife and Water Quality" available from the Minnesota's Bookstore.
-A DNR public waters work permit (application available under DNR Waters Forms) may be required for both soft and hard armoring methods.
+An excellent source of information on these methods is the DNR publication "Lakescaping For Wildlife and Water Quality".
+A DNR public waters work permit may be required for both soft and hard armoring methods.

 Also see: Shoreline Alteration Information Sheets

 - What is swimmer's itch and how can I prevent it?

 See advice on preventing swimmer's itch from the DNR Fish and Wildlife Division, or contact the Minnesota Department of Health, Acute Disease Epidemiology, at 612-676-5414.
 For information on how to treat swimmers itch, contact your doctor.